drupalprojects/quiz/question_types/multichoice/README.txt

 ----
 1. Introduction
-TODO: UPDATE ME!
-This module is an attempt to make it easy to construct surveys using the quiz module.
+This module is an attempt to make it easy to multiple choice questions using the quiz module.

-The Scale module lets the quiz creator store preset answer collections, enabling rapid creation of survey questions.
+The multichoice module lets the user create single answer questions and multiple answer questions.
+Advanced feedback and scoring options are also available.

-The scale module is based on the OO framework of the quiz project.
+The multichoice module is based on the OO framework of the quiz project.

 ----
 2. Installation

 To install, unpack the module to your modules folder, and simply enable the module at Admin > Build > Modules.

-Several database tables prefixed with quiz_scale are installed to have a separate storage for this module.
+Several database tables prefixed with quiz_multichoice are installed to have a separate storage for this module.

 ----
 3. Configuration
-Settings are to be found here: admin/quiz/scale
+Settings are to be found here: admin/quiz/questions_settings

-Preset answer collections can be configured at: scale/collection/manage Here you can change and delete presets(answer collections).

-You can give roles the 'Edit global presets' permission in the permission administration(admin/user/permissions) With this permission users can make presets available to all users, and not only themselves.
+The only available setting is the number of default alternatives.
+This decides how many alternatives will be shown on the node-form by default.
+The question creator can add more by pushing the add more alternatives button, and he can always leave some alternatives blank if not all the shown alternatives are needed.